syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ### Series label

-When the Trackball is hovered over, you can view the label is also displayed over the series in addition the axis label.
+When the mouse hovered in the chart area, you can view the label displayed over the series in addition the axis label.

 **ShowTrackballInfo**

-The `ShowTrackballInfo` property of [Cartesian Series]() allows user to enable or disable the [Trackball]() label for corresponding series.
-By default, `ShowTrackballInfo` property is true.
+The [ShowTrackballInfo]() property is used to enable or disable the label for corresponding series.
+By default, [ShowTrackballInfo]() property is true.
 The property can be set as shown in the below code example:

 {% tabs %}